Loading...

 Lab 14: Archiving and Compressing Files

 Package a project directory into portable archives and compare gzip vs xz compression workflows using tar.
-Validate results by listing and extracting archives, then confirm multiple correct methods for handling .tar.gz and .tar.xz.
+Validate results by listing and extracting archives, then confirm multiple correct ways to handle .tar.gz and .tar.xz.

 core troubleshooting storage